fulmicoton/fulmicoton.github.io/_posts/2013-03-17-bayesian_rating.markdown

 E-Commerce doing it wrong
 ------------------------------------

-Most e-commerce websites are offering you to search products and sort the results by customer ratings...
-And quite a lot are doing it wrong.
+Most e-commerce websites are offering you to sort your search results by customer ratings... and quite a lot are doing it wrong.
 Let's assume here I'm looking for a book about CSS.
 I want to get the best book money can buy, so I will definitely hit the sort by rating button.
 The website is offering two options

 - book A : 1 rating of 5.
 Average rating of 5.
 - book B : 50 ratings.
 Average rating of 4.5